gnpy.core

 Bases: object

 Reference channel type is used to determine target power out of ROADM for the reference channel when constant power spectral density (PSD) equalization is set.
 Reference channel is the type that has been defined in SI block and used for the initial design of the network.
-Computing the power out of ROADM for the reference channel is required to correctly compute the loss experienced by p_span_i in Roadm element.
+Computing the power out of ROADM for the reference channel is required to correctly compute the loss experienced by reference channel in Roadm element.

 Baud rate is required to find the target power in constant PSD: power = PSD_target * baud_rate.
 For example, if target PSD is 3.125e4mW/GHz and reference carrier type a 32 GBaud channel then output power should be -20 dBm and for a 64 GBaud channel power target would need 3 dB more: -17 dBm.